-Right into a forest… “It’s leveled,” the scout looks ahead, noticing how the terrain must be dropping a couple of hundred meters below their current level, near the center.
+Right into a forest… “It’s levelled,” the scout looks ahead, noticing how the terrain must be dropping a couple of hundred meters below their current level, near the centre.
 “What’s the plan, boss.”

 “We kiss the wall, move counter-clock, away from Rain pals.”

 That match is different on a whole other level – and they are now going against a little more skilled and organized teams.